ngjsjordan/tp/docs/DeveloperGuide.md

    - A horizontal scrollbar would appear at the bottom of the view panel when any card contains text longer than the panel width, allowing users to scroll right to view the complete content including role and property type labels.
    - This feature is primarily intended for the small number of users who have exceptionally long text fields that exceed the standard display width.
    - This ensures all client information remains accessible without truncation while maintaining the compact card layout for clients with shorter text fields.
-1. **Accept a wider range of datetime formats**.
-Currently, the format accepted for datetime for `Appointment` is quite strict, as it only accepts a String that can be parsed by Java's default `LocalDateTime::parse` method.
+1. **Increase flexibility in datetime parameters**.
+Currently, the format accepted for datetime for `Appointment` is quite strict, as it only accepts a single String that can be parsed by Java's default `LocalDateTime::parse` method.
 While the ISO 8601 format could be familiar to technical audiences, our target users might be more familiar with formats like `dd/MM/yyyy` for the date portion.
-   - We plan to improve our parsing method to try a wider range of formats instead
+   - We plan to improve our parsing method by trying a wider range of formats instead.
+Users would find it easier to input the datetime in a format that is more natural to them.
 1. **Improve JSON file error handling**.
-1. **Make more fields optional**.
+Currently, if the program detects an error in the JSON file, it immediately stops attempting to parse it and instead initialises `Model` from an empty state.
+If any update is made, then the JSON file is overwritten.
+This could result in accidental data loss, and/or confusion to the user when their data goes missing.
+   - We plan to improve the procedure for error handling to also create a backup of the JSON file if an error is detected, so that it would not be accidentally overwritten by the user.
+This would allow for manual data recovery to take place.
+1. **Make `add` parameters optional**.
+Currently, parameters other than `tag` in the `add` command are compulsory.
+This includes details that might not be relevant to all users, such as `Address` and `AddressType` for buyers who are flexible in where they wish to buy.
+Adding these unnecessary fields could be cumbersome for the user.
+   - We plan to improve this by making more fields optional, such as `Email`, `Address` and `AddressType`.
+This would allow the user to skip fields which they deem not relevant to the client that they are adding.